B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 ## 4. Tokenizing

 Next, we need to tokenize the words and convert them to integers before feeding them into the model.
 I broke down the sentences to words and then tokenized the words by assigning an integer to each unique word.
-After data cleaning and removing the outliers there were 1698 unique words/tokens in the dataset.
+After data cleaning and removing the outliers there were 1,698 unique words/tokens in the dataset.

 ## 5. Word Embeddings

 The next step is doing word embedding.
 I used transfer learning again to do word embedding to leverage a model that was trained on a much larger text data, and extracted (semantically-meaningful) feature vectors from the captions.
 For this project, I used Global Vectors for Word Representation (GloVe) with 200-dimension.
 GloVe is an unsupervised learning algorithm for obtaining vector representation for words.
 In simple words, it allows us to take a corpus of text and transform each word into a position in a high-dimensional space.

-In other words, using the precomputed word embeddings available in GloVe, I created an embedding matrix for all the 1698 unique words in my data.
+In other words, using the precomputed word embeddings available in GloVe, I created an embedding matrix for all the 1,698 unique words in my data.
 This embedding matrix will later be loaded into the final model before training.
 Note that if a word is in our data but is not in GloVe, the values of the vectors for that word will be zeros.
 To make this more concrete, here's an example of how a sample captions will look like when being fed into the model.
-Note, I'm showing the words here for the sake of clarity, but as mentioned in the Tokenizing step, they will be represented by integers:
+Note that I'm showing the words here for the sake of clarity, but as mentioned in the Tokenizing step, they will be represented by integers:

 ![Text tensor input example](../assets/img/image_captions/text_tensor_example.jpg){: .postImage}